alkabal/PSNG_V3/README.md

 - All Z start probing position are automatically calculated using axis length, block_heigth, table_offset, tool_offset, from machine table 0

-- You need to place manually the Touch device on the good Z height for all XY probing
+- You need to place manually the Touch device on the wanted Z height for all XY probing

-- The x_max y_max axis is changed automatically using your tool_setter XY position for take it in a safe area
+- The x_max y_max axis limit is changed automatically using your tool_setter XY position for take it in a safe area

-- The z_min axis is changed automatically using tool length from tooltable for prevent colision
+- The z_min axis is changed automatically using tool length from tooltable for prevent colision with machine table

 -TODO : when you une some function using self.ocode() the DRO is not updated